intelligent-username/Backpropogation/README.md

     - [Usage](#usage)
   - [License](#license)

+## Motivation

+In real life, regression models are often not enough.
+Linear regression may be inaccurate and polynomial regression may overfit.
+More sophisticated tools are needed.
+Neural networks are one of the tools we use in covering more complex cases.
+Backpropagation is the key algorithm behind neural networks.
+Once we have this idea down, we can explore deep learning, which opens up a whole new field of problems to study.

 ## Mathematical Foundation & Theory

-This section covers the complete mathematical derivation and implementation details of backpropagation.
+This section will cover the complete mathematical derivation and implementation details of backpropagation.

 ### Neural Network Basics

-Forward pass equations and network architecture fundamentals.
+Forward pass eq'ns and network architecture fundamentals.

-### Loss Functions

-Cost/loss function definitions and their derivatives.

-### Gradient Computation

-Partial derivatives and chain rule applications in neural networks.

-### Backpropagation Algorithm
+### Algorithm

 Step-by-step mathematical derivation of the backpropagation process.